client9/client9-website-2017/content/post/serif-system-fonts.md

 ### Iowan Old Style

+"Iowan Old Style" (not "Iowan") is a font available on Macs for use with iBook and Safari reader.
+It's a solid upgrade from Palatino and is a touch heavier making it better for the screen.
+Unlike Palatino, it uses tabular numbers.

 <p class="sample" style="font-family: Iowan Old Style, monospace">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>
 The quick brown fox jumped over the lazy dog.<br>